LawRato

 The accused must have committed the above criminal act while entertaining the intention to insult the modesty of a woman

-To prove the essential ingredient of intention, the prosecution generally makes use of the circumstances surrounding the offence.
-The applicability of Section 509 varies from case to case as the Courts are aware of the fact that such charges are easy to make but very difficult to rebut.
-Independent witness may not be available at all times as such acts are commonly carried out in private.
+Demonstrating the crucial element of intention often involves the prosecution utilizing the circumstances surrounding the offense.
+The application of Section 509 differs from case to case.
+This is because the courts recognize the ease of levying such charges but the challenge in refuting them Independent witness may not be available at all times as such acts are commonly carried out in private.
 This is why, the Courts have been consistent with the observation that such charges may be verified by the surrounding circumstances and that the oral evidence of the victim must inspire confidence, i.e., it should be convincing and reliable.

 3. Performance of the criminal act accompanied by the criminal mind i.e., execution of the offence: